 The LWVUS Board annually adopts a set of advocacy priorities to guide its advocacy work in Congress.
 The goals are:

 Enable the League to manage resources effectively.
 In setting legislative priorities, the Board considers the following:

 The LWVUS Board regularly reviews the legislative priorities and is prepared to make adjustments should new opportunities for effective action emerge.
 In even numbered years, the LWVUS reviews its current program and positions through the program planning process.
 Convention delegates then vote on program content for the next biennium.

 The LWVUS Bylaws provide that Leagues may act on national program only in conformity with positions taken by the LWVUS.
 State Leagues are responsible for determining action policies and strategies on state issues and ensuring that the League’s message is consistent throughout the state.
 Thee LWVUS is responsible for a consistent national message.
 This helps ensure that the League speaks with one voice and is essential for our effectiveness as an advocacy organization.

 Requests from State/Local Leagues for Permission to Act at the Federal Level - All action at the federal level must be authorized by the LWVUS board.
 This includes any effort aimed at influencing a decision on a federal issue, such as communicating with an elected or appointed official, joining a coalition, taking part in a press conference or rally, or writing a letter-to-the-editor.
 A state or local League wishing to work in this way on a federal issue or at the national level must consult with the LWVUS about the intended action.

 As part of this consultation process, the state/local League is asked to provide the following information in writing:

-Leagues are asked to provide this information on the State and Local League Request Form for Federal Issues which can be found in the Take Action section of www.lwv.org.
+Leagues are asked to provide this information on the Federal Action Request Form, which can be found on the LWVUS League Management Site forum.lwv.org.